The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 Why this order?

-React follows the same DOM event phases:
+React follows the standard DOM event phases:

-Capturing phase (top → down)
+- Capturing phase (top → down):

-The child receives the click. -
+onClickCapturehandlers run, firingParent → Child. - Target phase: The child receives the click.

-Bubbling phase (bottom → up)
+- Bubbling phase (bottom → up):

-Bubbling is default
+- Bubbling is default:

-<div onClick={handler} /> -
+<div onClick={handler} /> - Capturing must be explicit:

 <div onClickCapture={handler} />